NREL/Fair_Bagging_Boosting_Models/README.md

 This repository contains a framework for building, measuring bias and correcting bias in gradient boosted trees (GBT), random forest (RF), and XGBoost  models using the XGBoost library.
 This takes advantage of the flexibility in XGBoost library to represent gradient boosted tree and random forest models, as well as the ability to use custom loss function.

 ## Testing for Bias
-The [base_model_bias_testing.ipynb](https://github.com/NREL/Fair_Forest_Models/blob/main/base_model_bias_testing.ipynb) notebook is used to test for bias in a pre-trained machine learning XGBoost, GBT, and RF models.
-It takes as input:
+The [base_model_bias_testing.ipynb](https://github.com/NREL/Fair_Forest_Models/blob/main/base_model_bias_testing.ipynb) notebook is used to test for bias in a pre-trained XGBoost, GBT, and RF models.
+This approach can also be used to test bias in other machine learning models that can be implemented in this framework.
+The bias testing method takes as input:
 * Pre-trained machine learning model.
 * Test dataset to calculate the model's error.